openblockchains/awesome-diem/README.md

 before Marcus was even at Facebook.
 (Source: [Meet Morgan Beller, the 26-year-old woman behind Facebook's plan to make its own currency](https://www.cnbc.com/2019/07/20/facebook-libra-partly-created-by-female-engineer-morgan-beller.html), by Salvador Rodriguez (CNBC), July 20, 2019)

 Q: Why is it called Diem?
-A: Diem stems from the famous latin phrase 'Carpe Diem' translating to 'Seize the Day' or 'Enjoy the Moment'.
+A: Diem stems from the famous latin phrase 'Carpe Diem' translating to 'Enjoy the present, make the most of today', a common mistranslation is 'Seize the Day' (according to [Carpe diem @ Wiktionary](https://en.wiktionary.org/wiki/carpe_diem)).

 > Carpe is the second-person singular present active imperative of carpō "pick or pluck" used by Horace
 > to mean "enjoy, seize, use, make use of".
 Diem is the accusative of dies "day".